Erik Bennett (RAF officer)

-Air Marshal Sir Erik Peter Bennett, KBE, CB, CVO (3 September 1928 – 28 January 2022) was a Royal Air Force officer who subsequently became Commander of the Sultan of Oman's Air Force and an adviser to Sultan Qaboos bin Said Al Said.
+Air Marshal Sir Erik Peter Bennett, KBE, CB, CVO (3 September 1928 – 28 January 2022) was an Irish Royal Air Force officer who subsequently became Commander of the Sultan of Oman's Air Force and an adviser to Sultan Qaboos bin Said Al Said.

 Early life

-Bennett was born on 3 September 1928, and educated at The King's Hospital school in Dublin.
+Bennett was born on 3 September 1928, in County Laois, Ireland, and educated at The King's Hospital school in Dublin.
 Late of Glebe House, Donaghmore, Co.
 Laois.

 Royal Air Force

 Bennett was commissioned as a Pilot Officer (emergency) in the RAF on 22 January 1948, rising from a leading aircraftman.
 He was promoted to Flying Officer on 22 January 1950 and made Flight Lieutenant on 13 June 1953.
 On 1 January 1954 he was awarded the Queen's Commendation for Valuable Service in the Air.

 He became a Squadron Leader on 1 January 1959 and rose to Wing Commander on 1 July 1965.
 He was promoted to Group Captain on 1 July 1971.
 According to the Daily Telegraph, Bennett served as an air adviser to King Hussein of Jordan in the early 1970s.
 Alan Duncan says Bennett was picked for this role by Conservative minister Julian Amery.